I did a Galaxy S23 Ultra vs. Pixel 7 Pro camera test — and it’s not even close

 We’ll begin with a simple 3x zoom shot.
 The S23 Ultra gives us a much brighter sky (almost to a fault), while the Pixel 7 Pro is more grounded in reality.
 Both images are really solid, but zoom in closely, and the S23 Ultra already shows its zooming advantage.
 The Galaxy S23 Ultra retains more detail in the base of the Little Island structure, and even in the buildings in the distance.
 It’s not an immediately apparent advantage, but it is there.

-See also Observation Skill Test: If you have Sharp Eyes Find the word Slam in 20 Secs
+See also Optical Illusion: If you have Hawk Eyes find the Inverted R in the picture within 18 Secs

 Galaxy S23 Ultra telephoto picture of The Edge in NYC.